+Step 2

+Step 3

-Step 1 Step 1: Step 3 Figure similar to the treadmill!
+Figure similar to the treadmill!

-Fold up the treadmill as instructed here in the Folding Mechanism section.
+Remove the mains cable from the electrical socket.
+Fold up the treadmill as instructed above in the Folding Mechanism section.
 Take hold of the top ends of the deck on both sides with your left and right hands and pull the deck towards you until the weight of the deck is resting on the transport rollers.
 Make sure that you are standing with your feet firmly on the ground.